 Since I've kept things open and let my players do what they may, thus having them help create the world in which we play, I've taken this time to flesh things out a bit more in the surrounding area to make the game available for more of a hex crawl if desired.
 I'm using the trilogy of aid in the form of the One Page Dungeon template, One Page Wilderness template and the One Page City Template.

 So below is the areas where our players have explored, traveled or seen in the distance using a 2 mile hex scale.
 This is the official player's view hex map.
-This is the hex map I would show my players if they needed it (with unexplored areas 'blacked' out.
-The DM map, of course, if fully keyed in a 10X10 One Page Wilderness format (the above map is a combination of two such maps) and a lot of random charts.
-Don't ever under-estimate your random chart!

 The players have loosely drawn map of the area(s).
 The benefit of the loose player map is that it doesn't have to be accurate; scale, points of interest, I can throw anything I want in there as play progresses; forests can be larger, Hamlets can towns can pop up as needed.
 It leaves room for growth and flexibility.